NemTechCN/nem2-wallet-browserextension/README.md

 `web-ext` will open your Firefox browser with the extension loaded.

 Developing in web mode with hot reload:
+(Note that if you just installed the dependencies, you need to run npm run production before launching the hot reload mode)
 ```
 $> npm run hot
 ```